Frequently asked questions

 Most frequent questions and answers

-The number of cybersecurity jobs has increased by 94% over the last six years.
-If you are looking for a career with a high degree of flexibility and change, then cybersecurity is the right career choice.
+Over the past six years, the number of cybersecurity jobs has risen by 94%.
+If you’re interested in a career that is always changing and evolving, the perfect time is now to pursue a career in cybersecurity.
 Cybersecurity is a fast-growing industry that offers many career opportunities.
-Cyberseek estimates that there are nearly 500,000 job opportunities.
+Cyberseek reports that there are almost 500,000 job positions.
 There are more than 6,000 job opportunities in the Tampa / St.Petersburg/ Clearwater area, for example.
 These numbers indicate that cybersecurity professionals must always be in demand.

 What gets you a job faster in cybersecurity-a degree or certifications

 The right certification demonstrates that you have a specific skill the employer wants.
 The law also requires you to have the right certification (see above).
-According to Information Week’s Dark Reading salary survey, 70% said that certifications are the most important training for their careers. only 10% said a bachelor’s degree and 5% said a master’s degree.
+According to Information Week’s Dark Reading salary survey, 70% said that certifications are the most important training for their careers.
+Only 10% of respondents said they had a bachelor’s or master’s degree, while 5% said they had a combination.

-CompTIA Cybersecurity+ and CompTIA Net+ are two of the most important certifications that you’ll need, if you’re new to cybersecurity.
-Here is why: There is a little-known government regulation called DOD-8570.
-It has been technically updated to DOD-8140.
-However, it still uses the DOD-8570 chart.
+CompTIA Security+ and CompTIA Network+ are the most crucial certifications you’ll need if cybersecurity is your first topic.
+This is why: The DOD-8570 regulation is a lesser-known government regulation.
+Technically, it has been updated by DOD-8140 but still uses the DOD-8570 chart.
 It states that if you are in a position where you might be exposed to sensitive government data, then you must have at least one of the certifications they have listed for that position.
 Typically the minimum asked for is CompTIA Security+.
 This certification is required by even companies that are not going to work with the government.
-These certifications will make you highly sought-after and should not be a problem to get placed.
+If you get these certifications, the demand for your skills is very strong and you should have no problem getting placed.